ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimscript.md

 ## Key mappings

-Vim key mappings allow you to map arbitrary logic to keyboard keys, and I would count them among the fundamental Vim configuration tools.
+Vim key mappings allow you to map arbitrary logic to keyboard keys, and I would count key mappings among the fundamental Vim configuration tools.
 In the context of this series, key mappings are mostly used to define shortcuts for calling commands and functions that would be tedious to type out in full (similar to aliases in, say, the Bash shell).
 This section is a whirlwind tour through Vimscript key mappings, from the basic definition syntax to practical mappings actually used in this tutorial.